Rob Barrett: Collaborations and side-projects

 "Fuck The World If It Can't Take a Joke".

 The track recorded was "Inside My Head" from their 1985 release Feed Us a Fetus.

-In the mid-2000's Barrett planned on starting a hardcore band with J.C.
+In the mid-2000s, Barrett planned on starting a hardcore band with J.C.
 Dwyer on drums and Jonathan Buske on bass.
 It is currently unknown if a name was decided or if any recordings exist.

 Equipment

 Guitars

 Barrett is currently endorsed by Dean Guitars and uses their custom guitars, mainly Cadillac's but also V's and Z's.
 All of his guitars are equipped with either an EMG set or a Fishman Fluence set and are tuned to A# and G# Standard, he also tunes his guitars like the top 6 strings of a 7 string guitar.
 Around 2007 Dean Guitars produced a signature model in limited numbers called the Cadi-Kill.
 In the past Barrett used to play two Gibson Les Paul's, a Jackson Dinky, briefly a B.C.
 Rich Bich, a Custom ESP M-1, and a Charvel 475 that was also in Ace Ventura: Pet Detective, the Charvel featured stickers from bands such as Black Flag, Biohazard, Slapshot, Wasted Youth and Dead Kennedys.
 His Les Paul's are now only used for studio recording.
 He now uses Fishman Fluence pickups in his signature guitars.